-In the past year, Virginia Working Landscapes (VWL) developed an initiative that integrates regional social and economic needs with landscape conservation.
-This initiative, “The Changing Landscapes Initiative”, ties newly developed field surveys that measure pollinator, bird, and mammal diversity, landscape connectivity, stream health, and invasive species threat to modeling approaches that allow us to examine patterns across the overall landscape.
+“The Changing Landscapes Initiative” (or, CLI), ties newly developed field surveys that measure pollinator, bird, and mammal diversity, landscape connectivity, stream health, and invasive species threat to modeling approaches that allow us to examine patterns across the overall landscape.

 The CLI is led by the Smithsonian Conservation Biology Institute, Virginia Working Landscapes, Harvard Forest, and the Smithsonian Environmental Research Center.
 It is currently supported by the Shenandoah National Park Trust, the Piedmont Environmental Council, the Smithsonian Grand Challenges Initiative, and several private foundations.

-The mission of the Changing Landscapes Initiative is to 1) protect the landscape’s ecological and cultural heritage and their contribution to quality of life for current and future generations of people and wildlife; 2) build upon our current understanding of land use and regional planning as it relates to natural resources and the local economy; 3) engage the public in envisioning their shared future and their contribution to its outcome; and 4) educate the public on the importance of wildlife diversity to human well-being.
+The guiding mission of CLI is to combine scientific rigor and community wisdom to help secure a vibrant and healthy future for people and wildlife.
+CLI aims to fulfill this mission by participating and promoting actions to 1) protect the landscape’s ecological and cultural heritage and their contribution to quality of life for current and future generations of people and wildlife; 2) build upon our current understanding of land use and regional planning as it relates to natural resources and the local economy; 3) engage the public in envisioning their shared future and their contribution to its outcome; and 4) educate the public on the importance of wildlife diversity to human well-being.

 The CLI’s focal region encompasses a 15 county region along the Blue Ridge in Northern Virginia.
 Through on-going collaboration, we hope to gain a better overall understanding of our region and guide local and regional decision-making.